Ghazal 190, Verse 4

 MIRROR: {8,3}

-=X would not be Y (in some particular situation yet to be specified)
+=X would not be Y (in some particular situation yet to be specified).

-=would X not be Y? (the colloquial interrogative form of the above)
+=Would X not be Y? (the colloquial interrogative form of the above).

-=X might not be Y (an expression of 50/50 possibility, it might or might not be)
+=X might not be Y (an expression of 50/50 possibility, it might or might not be).

-=might X not be Y? (the colloquial interrogative form of the above)
+=Might X not be Y? (the colloquial interrogative form of the above).

-=may X not be Y! (a prayer or wish that can apply in general or to some particular situation)
+=May X not be Y! (a prayer or wish that can apply in general or to some particular situation).

 When in this complexly structured line we consider the 'X', we realize that ;Gam-e ((ushshaaq can, thanks to the versatility of the i.zaafat , mean with equal ease either 'grief for lovers' (which is felt by somebody else), or 'grief of lovers' (which is felt by the lovers themselves).

-In short, in this verse simplicity is something that either might be taught by 'the grief of lovers' (as felt either by or for the lovers) to idols; or else might be taught by idols to 'the grief of lovers'.
-In either case, the verse then asks about, or exclaims at, the extent to which the mirror-chamber has become desolate, as the lover says, 'because of me'-- since it is devoid either of the beloved's beauty (as sun), or of the lover's burning heart (as fire).
+In short, in this verse simplicity is something that either might be taught by 'the grief of lovers' (as felt either by or for the lovers) to idols; or else might conceivably be taught by idols to 'the grief of lovers'.
+In either case, the verse then asks about, or exclaims at, the extent to which the mirror-chamber has become desolate, as the lover says, 'because of me'-- since it is devoid either of the beloved's beauty (as a sun), or of the lover's burning heart (as a fire).
 Ultimately, it doesn't seem to make much difference which we choose.
-The point is how elegantly difficult, how endlessly rearrangeable, the verse is.
+The point is how unresolvably difficult, how endlessly rearrangeable, the verse is.
 It's kind of fascinating in its own way, like a kaleidoscope, but it's not deeply exciting or memorable.
-We notice the clever, unstoppably shifting patterns of the device, but we aren't overwhelmed with delight by anything very special that emerges from it.
+We notice the clever, unstoppably shifting patterns of the device, but we certainly aren't overwhelmed with delight by anything very special that emerges from it.